boldflight/BibleConverter/test_EPUB/output/2sam.md

 [18] All his servants were leaving with him, along with all the Kerethites, all the Pelethites, and all the Gittites—some 600 men who had come on foot from Gath.
 They were leaving with the king.
 [19] Then the king said to Ittai the Gittite, “Why should you come with us?
 Go back and stay with the new king, for you are a foreigner and an exile from your own country.
 [20] It seems as if you arrived just yesterday.
 Today should I make you wander around by going with us?
 I go where I must go.
 But as for you, go back and take your men with you.
 May genuine loyal love protect you!”
-[21] But Ittai replied to the king, “As surely as the Lord lives and as my lord the king lives, wherever my lord the king is, whether it means death or life, there I will be as well!”
+[21] But Ittai replied to the king, “As surely as the **Lord** lives and as my lord the king lives, wherever my lord the king is, whether it means death or life, there I will be as well!”
 [22] So David said to Ittai, “Come along then.”
 So Ittai the Gittite went along, accompanied by all his men and all the dependents who were with him.
 [23] All the land was weeping loudly as all these people were leaving.
 As the king was crossing over the Kidron Valley, all the people were leaving on the road that leads to the desert.
 [24] Zadok and all the Levites who were with him were carrying the ark of the covenant of God.
 When they positioned the ark of God, Abiathar offered sacrifices until all the people had finished leaving the city.
 [25] Then the king said to Zadok, “Take the ark of God back to the city.
-If I find favor in the Lord’s sight he will bring me back and enable me to see both it and his dwelling place again.
+If I find favor in the **Lord**’s sight he will bring me back and enable me to see both it and his dwelling place again.
 [26] However, if he should say, ‘I do not take pleasure in you,’ then he will deal with me in a way that he considers appropriate.”
 [27] The king said to Zadok the priest, “Are you a seer?
 Go back to the city in peace!
 Your son Ahimaaz and Abiathar’s son Jonathan may go with you and Abiathar.
 [28] Look, I will be waiting at the fords of the desert until word from you reaches me.”
 [29] So Zadok and Abiathar took the ark of God back to Jerusalem and remained there.
 [30] As David was going up the Mount of Olives, he was weeping as he went; his head was covered and his feet were bare.
 All the people who were with him also had their heads covered and were weeping as they went up.
 [31] Now David had been told, “Ahithophel has sided with the conspirators who are with Absalom.”
-So David prayed, “Make the advice of Ahithophel foolish, O Lord.”
+So David prayed, “Make the advice of Ahithophel foolish, O **Lord**.”
 [32] When David reached the summit, where he used to worship God, Hushai the Arkite met him with his clothes torn and dirt on his head.
 [33] David said to him, “If you leave with me you will be a burden to me.
 [34] But you will be able to counter the advice of Ahithophel if you go back to the city and say to Absalom, ‘I will be your servant, O king!
 Previously I was your father’s servant, and now I will be your servant.’